CoinJoin Explained

 • Wasabi Wallet: This is a bitcoin wallet that prioritizes privacy and supports CoinJoin transactions.
 Wasabi CoinJoin employs its own implementation of CoinJoin, known as Chaumian CoinJoin, created by privacy expert David Chaum.

 • Samourai Wallet: Another privacy-focused bitcoin wallet that supports CoinJoin transactions is Samourai Wallet.
 It employs a CoinJoin variant known as Whirlpool, which is a type of Chaumian CoinJoin.
+Note that the Samourai wallet is no longer available on the Google and Apple app stores.

-• Breez Wallet: A non-custodial Bitcoin wallet that supports CoinJoin transactions through its integration with the JoinMarket platform.
+• Breez Wallet: A noncustodial Bitcoin wallet that supports CoinJoin transactions through its integration with the JoinMarket platform.

 • Trezor: This is a hardware wallet that allows you to take control of your privacy using CoinJoin.
+Note that CoinJoin in Trezor will be shut down by 1st June 2024.

 These are just a few Bitcoin wallets that accept CoinJoin transactions.
 While CoinJoin can improve the privacy of Bitcoin transactions, it may not completely anonymize transactions if it is not effectively done.